bikegirl/academic-kickstart/content/biblia/daniel-5-18-28/index.md

 The story of the writing on the wall...

-You praised the gods of silver and gold, of bronze, iron, wood and stone, which cannot see or hear or understand.
+"You praised the gods of silver and gold, of bronze, iron, wood and stone, which cannot see or hear or understand.
 But you did not honor the God who holds in his hand your life and all your ways.
 Therefore he sent the hand that wrote the inscription.

 “This is the inscription that was written: